andres-martin/AirBnB_clone/README.md

 ### Usage

-First `git clone` this repository ...
+First `git clone` this repository `https://github.com/alexadeveloper/AirBnB_clone`

-then in your terminal, the console can be executed in two ways, in interactive mode and non-interactive mode:
+then you can run the console in your terminal, the console can be executed in two ways, in interactive mode and non-interactive mode:

 #### Interactive